-12. The front labels for each of the Products prominently state that the Products contain "No Artificial Flavors, Preservatives, or Dyes" thereby misleading reasonable consumers into believing that the Products are free from preservatives.
-However, each of the Products contain the preservative citric acid.
+12. The front labels for each of the Products prominently state that the Products contain "No Artificial Colors, Flavors, or Preservatives" thereby misleading reasonable consumers into believing that the Products are free from artificial preservatives.
+However, each of the Products contain the artificial preservative citric acid.
 Below are examples of labels for the Products: